VETERAN-OWNED BUSINESS

 Divide your greenhouse

-Heating your entire greenhouse can be as wasteful as heating an empty house.
-Instead, divide your greenhouse into zones.
-Use clear plastic sheeting or insulated curtains to create smaller sections or ‘rooms’ that can be heated independently.
+If you don’t plan to use your entire greenhouse during the winter, or if you have a large greenhouse, you might be able to further reduce heat loss and heating costs by dividing the greenhouse into zones.
+You can use clear plastic sheeting or insulated curtains to create smaller sections or ‘rooms’ that can be heated independently.

-This method allows you to provide warmth where it’s needed most, such as for young seedlings or tropical plants while reducing the energy required to heat less sensitive areas.
+By dividing your greenhouse, you can provide warmth (and maintain it) where it’s needed most, such as for young seedlings or tropical plants, all while reducing the energy required to heat less sensitive areas.

-In the second phase of this strategy, consider using these divisions to create microclimates within your greenhouse.
+To take this one step further, consider using these divisions to create microclimates within your greenhouse.
 Each section can be tailored to the specific needs of different plant groups, optimizing conditions for their growth.

 Install thermostat-controlled heaters

-For instance, electric fan heaters can distribute warm air evenly throughout the space, while oil-filled radiators provide a more concentrated source of heat.
+Depending on the cost of electricity and natural gas in your area, it could be more cost-efficient to have an electric heater as opposed to a gas heater, or vice versa.
+Though both options can heat a greenhouse efficiently, electric fan heaters distribute warm air evenly, while oil-filled radiators provide a more concentrated source of heat.
 The key is to select a heater that matches the size of your greenhouse and the specific needs of your plants, ensuring efficient operation and optimal growing conditions.

 Use heat mats for targeted warmth